LazZDev/lazaromasot/README.md

-### Hello, I'm Lazaro Masot! 👋
+### Hello, I'm Lazaro Masot! 👋🧑‍💼

 - 🔭 I’m currently working on bootcamp projects.
-- 🌱 I’m currently learning a Python Full Stack.
+- 🌱 I’m currently learning Python Full Stack.
 - 👯 I’m looking to collaborate here on GitHub.
 - 🤔 I’m looking for help to get better with algorithms.
-- 💬 Ask me about Front-end development related skills.
+- 💬 Ask me about tech related skills.
 - 📫 How to reach me on: Twitter - @LazDMasotDev
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I need music to code.